 Answers about the plan, including eligibility, options, enrollment, customer service and more.

 With over 145 years of experience, MetLife is a recognized leader in protection planning and retirement & savings solutions.

 Most families don’t budget for the costs associated with accidents.
 When an accident does occur, the last thing that should be on your mind is the charges accumulating while at the emergency room:

 These costs can add up fast.
 Most families have medical insurance that will cover a majority of the expenses.
-But, what about the out-of-pocket medical expenses, such as the required copay, or the lost wages you or your spouse/domestic partner loses when out of work or staying home to care for an injured family member?
+But, what about the out-of-pocket medical expenses, such as required copay, or the lost wages an employee or spouse/domestic partner loses when out of work or staying home to care for an injured family member?
 You hope that an accident never happens, but at some point you very well may take a trip to your local emergency room.
 If that time comes, wouldn’t it be nice to have an insurance plan that pays you a benefit regardless of any other insurance you have?
-Group Accident insurance does just that, providing a cash benefit to cover the costs associated with unexpected covered accidents.
+Group Accident insurance does just that, providing a cash benefit to cover the costs associated with unexpected trips to the emergency room.

 Who is eligible?

 You and your eligible family members just need to enroll during your enrollment period and be actively at work for your coverage to be effective.
 Dependents to be enrolled may not be subject to a medical restriction as set forth on the enrollment form and in the Certificate.
 Some states require the insured to have medical coverage.1